home-assistant/developers.home-assistant/docs/device_automation_trigger.md

 #### Attach triggers

-The last step is to wire everything up: Given a `TRIGGER_SCHEMA` config, make sure the `action` is called when the trigger is triggered.
+To wire it up: Given a `TRIGGER_SCHEMA` config, make sure the `action` is called when the trigger is triggered.

 For example, you might attach the trigger and action to [Events fired](integration_events.md) on the event bus by your integration.